 If you are seriously injured, it may take years to reach maximum medical improvement– the point at which your medical condition is as good as it’s going to get.
 Reaching MMI before starting negotiations will ensure that all of your medical bills, past and future, are included in a settlement.
 Depending on your injuries, you may need several surgeries, physical therapy, and other treatments.
 In most cases, though, people reach maximum medical improvement in a matter of months.
 At that point, an attorney can assemble all of your medical records, bills from providers, employment records and other related documentation to submit to the insurance company.

 Next comes negotiation.
 Your Virginia car accident lawyer, seeking the maximum compensation possible, will work with the insurance company to land on a number that satisfies both parties.
-Once that number is reached, it may take an additional couple of weeks for checks to be mailed out and paperwork to be finalized.

 Although most of our cases are settled without having to go to trial, if an agreement cannot be reached, we may need to file a lawsuit.
 Although filing a lawsuit kick starts the process of preparing for a trial, negotiations will still continue.
 Just because litigation is initiated doesn’t mean you’ll necessarily go to court.